White Paper – CIRLEX® BGA

 Kapton®, Vespel®, and Cirlex® are registered tradenames of E.I. du Pont de Nemours and Company.
 Torlon® is a registered tradename of Solvay Advanced Polymers.

 About the author: Richard Orstad, P.E., M.B.A., is a Professional Engineer with over 20 years of experience in Engineering, Project and Product Management, Manufacturing Operations, and Sales and Marketing Management.
 He holds several patents in electrical connector design, has written several white papers on Industrial Automation, and presented these topics at international conferences focused on the Hard Disk Drive Industry.
-Richard is the Eastern Regional Sales Manager for Fralock, a provider of precision converted Engineered Materials solutions for the Military/Aerospace, Medical, and Electronics industries.
+Richard is a Strategic Account Manager for Fralock, a provider of precision converted Engineered Materials solutions for the Military/Aerospace, Medical, and Electronics industries.

 White Paper – CIRLEX® BGA Document